-With multiple high-profile cases, 2021 has demonstrated how unpredictable cyberterrorism can be.
+With multiple high-profile cases, the past years have demonstrated how unpredictable cyberterrorism can be.
 The most well-known incidents, naming the shutdown of a US gasoline pipeline or the Log4j vulnerability as a conduit for crypto mining, ransomware, and botnets, are only a few amongst the whole lot.

 Many attacks have occurred due to the rapid digitalization that many firms have experienced in recent months.
 As a result, most business leaders view cybersecurity as an operational priority for securing their company and developing various trends along the way.

-Here’s our prediction for what the rest of 2022 has in store in terms of cybersecurity.
+Here’s our prediction for what the next years have in store in terms of cybersecurity.

 An Increase in Overall Awareness

 According to Infosec, 97% of individuals worldwide have no idea how to spot a phishing email.
 As a result, human error continues to be a substantial element in several data breaches that occur.
 Therefore, businesses are taking further measures to enhance their security as cyber-attacks become more active.

 Organizations now increasingly encourage enhancing the skills of their employees through training and not just building more complex firewalls and IT processes.
 Because of this, we’re finally realizing that employee cyber risk management is essential to avoid a user-related data breach and establish regulatory compliance.